aminoacid-01/beat-boxd/testing.md

 ## Validators:
 ### W3C:
-All errors flagged by W3C's markdown validator are caused by django-summernote, not of the HTML.
+All errors flagged by W3C's markdown validator are caused by django-summernote, not from any of the HTML in the templates I wrote.
 I spent a lot of time trying to work around these errors but they won't go away unless I remove summernote and delete all reviews written with it.

 - **HTML**:
     - Index